Pyidawtha (town)

 Pyidawtha (ပြည်တော်သာ) is a village located in the Kalay Township, Sagaing Division, northern Myanmar (Latitude: 21° 55' 0 N, Longitude: 95° 46' 0 E).
 The total estimated population is 5,000 people according to Dr. Mung.
-It is one of the major places where the Tedim Zomi people live, and Tedim language is spoken in the village.
+It is one of the major places where the Tedim Zomi people live, and the Tedim language is spoken in the village.

 The township is home to the Kalay University.